All of our content is written by humans, not robots. Learn More

 No Antivirus Is 100 Percent Foolproof

 Although antivirus is an essential part of digital security, it is not foolproof.
-Each day, more than 350,000 new malware programs are created,1 and it’s very possible for newly created malware to get around protections.
+Each day, more than 350,000 new malware programs are created,2 and it’s very possible for newly created malware to get around protections.
+That’s why our team uses our computer’s built-in protections like Windows Defender and macOS Security on top of third-party antivirus software.

 Insider Tip: No singular digital security method is completely bulletproof.
 To have the best chance of protecting yourself, a combination of methods like VPNs, password managers, and identity theft protection is necessary.